Fitoussi/geo-my-wp/readme.txt

 = 3.0.1 =

 * Version 3.0 is a major release.
-It is highly recomended that you read [this post](http://geomywp.com/geo-my-wp-3-0-beta-7/) before updating.
-You should also test this version on a staging enviroment before updating on your live site.
+It is highly recommended that you read the posts [GEO my WP 3.0 Beta 7](https://geomywp.com/geo-my-wp-3-0-beta-7/) and [GEO my WP Upgrade Process](https://geomywp.com/geo-my-wp-3-0-upgrade-process/) before updating.
+You should also test this version on a staging environment before updating on your live site.

 * Fix: plugin will not check for new update of extensions that are not compatible with GEO my WP v3.0 when v3.0 is installed.